Key Business Car Loan Considerations

 A residual (balloon) payment is a way that you can reduce your car loan repayments during your finance term, in return for making a single larger (balloon) payment at the end of the term.

 For example, if you borrow $40,000 for a new business vehicle via a five-year chattel mortgage, you could arrange to pay $30,000 over five years with regular monthly repayments, and a single $10,000 residual (balloon payment) at the end of the five-year term.

 However, if you structure your repayments like this, it’s important that you structure your business finances to ensure that you can afford the final residual (balloon) payment amount.

-vehicles.
+Car financing is an important decision for many businesses, especially if you have a fleet of vehicles.
 It’s important to understand the pros and cons of different car financing options so that you can choose the most appropriate one for your business.